Cunt Toward Enemy

 “There’s enough to send you to the moon.”

 The screens turn back on.
-Grainy feed.
-But clear enough at that size.
+Grainy feed, but it doesn’t matter at that scale.

 Lazur doesn’t recognize him at first.
 Broken in a wheelchair.
 Drooling out the side of a ruptured jaw.